chayde/chayde.github.io/_posts/2022-08-07-ubuntu-cloud-init-notes.md

 If you resize the disks before you boot the VM for the first time you dont have any issues.
 The problem I had was I'd already started a bunch of VMs with the original size, so I went searching online for a way to expand the VMs disks and found several posts about expanding the disks but you need to run several steps.

-I followed the steps above to resize the virtual disks Once the disks were marked "physically" larger you need to make some updates in the OS so it expands the existing partitions.
+I followed the steps above to resize the virtual disks.
+Once the disks were "physically" resized you need to make some updates in the OS so it expands the existing partitions.

 To start with I needed to list all the partitions:
 ```shell